d-eisen/portfolio/content/tlaw.md

 # Outcomes and Lessons

 The client was pleased with the design’s fulfillment of their vision for the site.
-As the the court system begins to recover from the disruption of COVID-19 clearing its’ backlog of cases the client anticipates that increased traffic to the site as new clients are able to have cases heard.
+As the the court system begins to recover from the disruption of COVID-19, clearing a backlog of cases, the client anticipates that increased traffic to the site as new clients are able to have cases heard.

 <!-- ![TLAWThumb03](/tlaw/img/TLAWThumb03@0.75x.jpg "Hero Image Medium")